inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_part.md

 Use the `aws_api_gateway_documentation_part` InSpec audit resource to test properties of a single AWS ApiGateway Deployment.

-The AWS::ApiGateway::Deployment resource deploys an API Gateway RestApi resource to a stage so that clients can call the API over the internet.
-The stage acts as an environment.
+The AWS::ApiGateway::DocumentationPart resource creates a documentation part for an API.

 ## Syntax